rohanza/django-serializers/README.md

 Returns a native python datatype representing the given object.

-If you are writing a custom field serializer, overiding `serialize()` will let you customise how the output is generated.
+If you are writing a custom serializer field, overiding `serialize()` will let you customise how the output is generated.

 serialize_field_name(self, obj, field_name)